 What I would like to cover in this post is how Greyledge Technologies is viewed by the FDA, as revealed in an EIR (Establishment Inspection Report) that it just recently received following the FDA’s facility audit conducted during August, 2016.
 Why would the FDA come a knockin’?
 Because Greyledge’s founder, Dr. David Karli, intentionally registered with the FDA about 6-7 years ago and has continued to maintain its registration on an annual basis.

-For those who find it hard to believe that a company would voluntarily register with the FDA in this age of regenerative medicine shirkers and opportunists (and you know who you are), I offer up the company’s FEI: 3008724474, and the registration page for Greyledge on the (opens in a new tab).
+For those who find it hard to believe that a company would voluntarily register with the FDA in this age of regenerative medicine shirkers and opportunists (and you know who you are), I offer up the company’s FEI: 3008724474, and the registration page for Greyledge on the FDA website(opens in a new tab).
 As a prelude to registration, Dr. Karli created and adopted a quality documentation system to standardize the processing and analysis of patient-derived samples.
 In other words, Dr. Karli decided to follow established regulatory requirements as much as possible, because he was and remains an advocate for the use of PRP and BMCC at point-of-care (POC) under controlled conditions.

 Dr. Karli believes that sample analysis is a vital component of having a controlled process, since it provides key information about the sample prior to injection.
 One benefit of the Greyledge process is that the attending physician is able to review the sample data prior to treatment and make adjustments accordingly.
 The physician also can record key values, like total number of platelets, in a spreadsheet to be paired with patient outcomes following treatment in a kind of internal registry.
 Thus, the Greyledge approach provides a firm foundation on which to build quality into a clinic’s practice of medicine.